chef-boneyard/chef-rfc/rfc0001-resource-guard.md

 any context.
 The added interpolation for powershell\_script rectifies the deficiency in this resource compared to bash and the other Unix shell-based resources.

-### Symmetry with Unix shells
+##### Boolean symmetry with Unix shells
-The result is a behavior similar to the bash or sh interpreters, where the Boolean-like result of the test command causes the interpreter process to exit with 0 if the test command resulted in a true result, 1 otherwise, assuming the test command was the last line of the script.
+This proposed boolean behavior is similar to the bash or sh interpreters, where the Boolean-like result of the test command causes the interpreter process to exit with 0 if the test command resulted in a true result, 1 otherwise, assuming the test command was the last line of the script.